 Another opinion repeatedly expressed in the survey is a desire for one central collection of programs rather than several smaller platforms.
 Ironically this describes the fading cable TV approach, which 57 percent of subscribers describe as a bad value: one-third of streamers say they would never consider going back to cable.

 Instead, the streaming field may become more manageable for consumers as platforms consider consolidation.
-HBO Max and Discovery+ will become one service, Disney+ may seize control of Hulu, and Paramount+ is already folding in Showtime.
+Max and Discovery+ will become one service, Disney+ may seize control of Hulu, and Paramount+ is already folding in Showtime.
 Fewer platforms (and presumably higher prices) may represent the next phase of streaming.

 Americans also love the ability to devour shows at their own pace.
 Nearly three-fourths of all viewers prefer seasons of shows to be released at once rather than weekly.
 This criteria generally plays to streaming platforms' strengths.